channainfo/bongloy-ruby/README.md

 # => "sk_test_my_secret_api_key"
 ```

 The following examples should actually work if you provide the correct credentials.
 Replace `sk_test_my_secret_api_key` with your own Secret API Key or use the sample [Secret API Key](https://gist.github.com/dwilkie/fc6ff2328c58b6c5571a#test-account-secret-api-key).
-Where applicable replace `pk_test_my_publishable_api_key` with your own Publishable API Key or use the sample [Publishable API Key](https://gist.github.com/dwilkie/fc6ff2328c58b6c5571a#test-account-publishable-api-key)

 ### Charges